Verizon B2B AI Tools Suite

 This project is currently in development and early rollout.
 While we don't have full ROI metrics yet, early signals are promising:

-• Positive reception in concept testing with previously skeptical reps—the "bookmark bar" insight resonated
+• Positive reception in concept testing with previously skeptical representatives.
+The "bookmark bar" insight resonated

 • Trust-first design principles adopted as standard for all AI initiatives across the organization